mcruz206/LearnAI-Bootcamp/lab01.2-luis_and_search/2_LUIS.md

 Next, click "Intents" in the left-hand sidebar and then click the yellow "Add Intent" button.
 Give it an intent name of "SearchPics" and then click "Save".

-Let's add some sample utterances (words/phrases/sentences the user might say when talking to the bot).
+Just as we did for Greetings, let's add some sample utterances (words/phrases/sentences the user might say when talking to the bot).
 People might search for pictures in many ways.
 Feel free to use some of the utterances below, and add your own wording for how you would ask a bot to search for pictures.

 + Find outdoor pics
 + Are there pictures of a train?